Email this link to a friend.

 Another limitation is that they will rarely provide any information as to why the tubes are blocked.
 Occasionally, however, this can be suspected by other signs (for example, by seeing the tubercles diagnostic of TB in the abdomen during laparoscopy).

 Using an image intensifier, and techniques borrowed from coronary angioplasty, the radiologists can now insert special catheters under fluoroscopic guidance into each of the tubes.
-This is called selective salpingography; and allows much better visualization of each tube.
-It also allows the radiologist to treat cornual blocks which are due to mucus plugs by tubal cannulation.
+This is called selective salpingography and allows much better visualization of each tube.
+It also allows the radiologist to treat corneal blocks which are due to mucus plugs by tubal cannulation, using a technique called FTR, or fallopian tubal recanalization.
+Read more at http://www.drmalpani.com/knowledge-center/articles/ftr-fallopian-tubal-recanalisation

 At the time of laparoscopy, the doctor can insert a fine telescope into the fallopian tube through its fimbrial end, to inspect the inner lining of the tube, to judge whether or not it is healthy.